Schneider Electric expands data center cooling portfolio

 Schneider Electric says that the expansion is to address the trend towards modernizing and consolidating data centers, as more customers need a cooling solution that provides more cooling capacity in a smaller footprint and flexible capacity to adapt to the actual data center load.

 Schneider Electric's EcoStruxure Ready cooling portfolio now includes the 30kW InRow DX solution, which is available in a 300mm rack format.

 According to the company, the solution offers efficiency and addresses higher density cooling in data centers.
 Some operators struggle to manage the heat profile introduced by new servers in the data center, so Schneider Electric developed the solution to allow fewer units to provide the same amount of cooling capacity.

-“The 30kW InRow DX is ideal for data centres that are being modernized or retrofitted, or anywhere IT space is at a premium.
-Due to its powerfully compact size and energy efficient design, the InRow DX is a versatile and predictable cooling system for next generation small and medium data centres and an optimal choice for edge and enterprise environments,” the company says.
+“The 30kW InRow DX is ideal for data centers that are being modernized or retrofitted, or anywhere IT space is at a premium.
+Due to its powerfully compact size and energy efficient design, the InRow DX is a versatile and predictable cooling system for next generation small and medium data centers and an optimal choice for edge and enterprise environments,” the company says.

 The 30kW InRow DX offers numerous benefits including:

 • Cooling density: provides up to 3x more capacity compared to previous models, meaning fewer units are needed, freeing up more floor space for IT equipment.

 • High efficiency: uses energy efficient compressor and fans to reduce OpEx and make more power available for other IT equipment.